Commercial District Revitalization Program

 The Renew NC Commercial District Revitalization Program is for eligible local governments and nonprofit organizations to revitalize designated commercial districts damaged by Hurricane Helene.
 Encouraging economic opportunities, while supporting the recovery of commercial areas, is essential to ensuring that commercial tenants, customers, and jobs are restored.
 By facilitating the return of commercial districts and businesses to profitability, jobs will be created or retained within the community and residents will continue to have access to the products and services they need within their local community.

-Program Information
+Program Details

 - Total Funding: Approximately $111 million in CDBG-DR funding is allocated for the Commercial District Revitalization Program.